aws-samples/aws-get-started-workshop/content/05-extend/02-federated-access-to-aws/01-federated-access-options.md

 ## Solution options

-The following options are typically considered when you intend to reuse an existing identity source in support of your requirements for federated access to your AWS environment.
+The following options are typically considered when you intend to reuse an existing identity source in support of your requirements for federated access to your AWS environment:

+* SAML 2.0 Identity Provider with AWS SSO
+* Microsoft Active Directory (AD) Directory with AWS SSO
+* SAML Identity Provider with AWS IAM

 In later sections, this guides goes into more detail on the first two options given that they suit the majority of customers' needs.